MariusHeier/magik_solder_paste_stencil_box/README.md

 Is it magik?
 Or is it just a 3d printed box for holding your solder stencils with automatic lifting and normal vacuum cleaner hold down?

 # Warning:
 If your computer suck for Fusion 360, like my M1 mini.
 Changing the box width/length parameters can take some time.
 Be patient, it did not crash.
 However, if you change the parameters to something crazy.
 You are def gonna break the design.
+(You also might break the design by changing something reasonable, I just did some very basic parametric change anti breaking testing)

 # Questions?
 Comment here or in the youtube video, https://youtu.be/9BKQ18qDeZQ